Audio4Linux/JDSP4Linux/README.md

 #1: Floating point rounding issue is not taken into account.

-#2: JamesDSP use hard clip, but not any limiter.
+#2: JamesDSP use limiter to reduce clipping harshness.

 #3: This option will be changed to simple amplitude control.